 Respond to consumer inquiries as soon as possible.
 In this context, facilitating a two-way communication channel between the carrier and the client may benefit.

-To summarize, free shipping is ideal when the costs can be successfully integrated into the price of your products without putting you at a competitive disadvantage.
+To summarize, free eCommerce shipping is ideal when the costs can be successfully integrated into the price of your products without putting you at a competitive disadvantage.
 If the weight and dimensions of your products are similar, flat rate shipping will work best (with slight variation).

-Table rate shipping will provide you adequate flexibility to establish your prices if you sell a wide selection of products.
+Table rate of eCommerce shipping will provide you adequate flexibility to establish your prices if you sell a wide selection of products.
 If you don’t want your clients or yourself to be burdened by intricate calculations, you should use live rates.

 Finally, if everything else fails, experiment with different combinations.
 You may select the ideal delivery rate for your online store by going through a thorough trial and error procedure.